Activity: A Walk in the Desert 2

 But that's not very accurate.
 Jade might miss the plane!
 Maybe it wouldn't matter too much in this case since B isn't too far away from the plane and he might see the plane.

-But we are going to need to be more accurate for the other points.
+But we need to be more accurate for the other points.

 So let's use three-figure bearings.